 Minnesota Vikings' Ragnar the Viking

 The NFL’s Minnesota Vikings had the same man portray the bearded Viking character at games for more than two decades — Joe Juranitch, who was making $1,500 per game as an independent contractor as of 2015, ESPN reported.
 However, Juranitch then asked for a big pay bump — to $200,000 per game — and the team wasn’t willing to pay this high price.
-Even at $1,500 per game, with the average NFL game length at around three hours, that amounts to $500 per hour, which is roughly 18 times what the average American makes per hour.
+Even at $1,500 per game, with the average NFL game length at around three hours, that amounts to $500 per hour.

 Montreal Canadiens' Youppi!